The St. Patrick’s Day 5K Run is an annual 5-km running race that takes place on a Saturday morning in mid-March in Vancouver’s Stanley Park.

 St. Patrick’s Race Fees

-Registration for the 2024 St. Patrick’s Day 5K Run starts at $45.
+Registration for the 2025 St. Patrick’s Day 5K Run started at $50 up until December 31st.
 The price increases as the event gets closer.
 Proceeds from the event support Diabetes Canada, and entry fees are normally waived for runners raising $100 or more in pledges.

 Other Information